skarlekar/rambolite/README.md

     scripts/9_move_certs.sh

-## Generate Kubeconfigs for the Cluster Components & Distribute
+## Generate Kubeconfigs for the cluster components & distribute
 A **kubeconfig** file is a file used to configure access to Kubernetes when used in conjunction with the kubectl commandline tool (or other clients).
 Generate kubeconfig files for the various components in the cluster: `kubelet`, `kube-proxy`, `kube-controller-manager`, `kube-scheduler,` and one for the `admin` user.

     scripts/10_gen_kubeconfig.sh
     scripts/11_move_kubeconfigs.sh

-## Generate Data Encryption Config
+## Generate Data Encryption Config & distribute to the Controllers
-To store sensitive data as secrets, create a data en
+To store sensitive data as secrets, create a data encryption config containing an encryption key.

+    scripts/12_gen_encryption_key.sh

+##